-Benjamin has funded healthcare for 416 patients in 16 countries.
+Benjamin has funded healthcare for 473 patients in 17 countries.

-Benjamin has funded healthcare for 416 patients in 16 countries.
+Benjamin has funded healthcare for 473 patients in 17 countries.

-Phak is a loving grandmother and retired farmer from Cambodia.
-She has one son, three daughters, and seven grandchildren.
-Her husband has unfortunately passed away, so she now lives with her daughter, who is a garment worker.
-In her free time, Phak enjoys listening to monks pray on the radio.
-One year ago, Phak developed a cataract in her right eye, causing her to experience blindness.
-She cannot see things clearly, including colors and faces, and is worried about falling when walking.
-Because of this, she is not able to go places on her own.
-When Phak learned about our medical partner, Children's Surgical Centre, she traveled for four and a half hours seeking treatment.
-On July 19th, doctors will perform a small incision cataract surgery and place an intraocular lens implant in her right eye.
+Ly is a 61-year-old grandmother.
+She lives with her husband and has one son, four daughters, and seven grandchildren.
+They are rice farmers in Kampong Chnnang province, which has a 1,500-year-old tradition of making clay pottery which they are proud of.
+When not working outside, Ly likes to visit the pagoda for ceremonies or listen to the monks pray on the local radio.
+Two years ago, Ly developed a cataract in her left eye, causing her tearing, cloudy vision, and sensitivity to light.
+She can no longer cook well or do housework due to her limited vision.
+She has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so is not able to go many places on her own.
+When Ly learned about our medical partner, Children's Surgical Centre, she traveled for two and a half hours seeking treatment.
+On January 2nd, doctors will perform small incision cataract surgery and implant a new lens in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help funding this $253 procedure.
-Phak shares, "I hope I can see well enough to take care of my myself and go places on my own."
+Now, she needs help to fund this $253 procedure.
+She shared: "I hope my eyesight can improve so I can take care of my family again."